vercel/ai/packages/ai/README.md

 ## Community

-The Vercel AI SDK community can be found on [GitHub Discussions](https://github.com/vercel/ai/discussions) where you can ask questions, voice ideas, and share your projects with other people.
+The AI SDK community can be found on [GitHub Discussions](https://github.com/vercel/ai/discussions) where you can ask questions, voice ideas, and share your projects with other people.

 ## Contributing

-Contributions to the Vercel AI SDK are welcome and highly appreciated.
-However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/vercel/ai/blob/main/CONTRIBUTING.md) to make sure you have smooth experience contributing to Vercel AI SDK.
+Contributions to the AI SDK are welcome and highly appreciated.
+However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/vercel/ai/blob/main/CONTRIBUTING.md) to make sure you have smooth experience contributing to AI SDK.

 ## Authors